octocompose/docs/content/en/docs/plugins.md

   Plugin system and available plugins.
 ---

 OctoCompose uses a plugin-based architecture that keeps the core system lightweight while allowing for extensive functionality through plugins.
-This modular approach makes OctoCompose extensible, maintainable, and adaptable to different use cases.

 ## Plugin System